Ultra Cold Quantum Gases 1

 11. Bose-Einstein condensation

-1. They understand various models of the atom-light interaction and can apply them in different contexts.
+- understand various models of the atom-light interaction and to apply them in different contexts

-2. They can analyze the limitations of important techniques for cooling and trapping of ultracold gases.
+- analyze the limitations of important techniques for cooling and trapping of ultracold gases

 Courses, Learning and Teaching Methods and Literature